GoogleCloudPlatform/terraform-google-cloud-armor/README.md

 # Cloud Armor Terraform Module
 This module makes it easy to setup [Cloud Armor Security Policy](https://cloud.google.com/armor/docs/cloud-armor-overview#security_policies) with Security rules.
 There are four type of rules you can create in each policy:
-- [Pre-Configured Rules](#pre_conf_rules): These are based on [pre-configured waf rules](https://cloud.google.com/armor/docs/waf-rules)
+- [Pre-Configured Rules](#pre_configured_rules): These are based on [pre-configured waf rules](https://cloud.google.com/armor/docs/waf-rules).
-- [Security Rules](#security_rules): Allow or Deny traffic from set of IP addresses
+- [Security Rules](#security_rules): Allow or Deny traffic from list of IP addresses or IP adress ranges.
-- [Custom Rules](#custom_rules): You can create your own rules using [Common Expression Language (CEL)](https://cloud.google.com/armor/docs/rules-language-reference)
+- [Custom Rules](#custom_rules): You can create your own rules using [Common Expression Language (CEL)](https://cloud.google.com/armor/docs/rules-language-reference).
 - [Threat Intelligence Rules](#threat_intelligence_rules): Add Rules based on [threat intelligence](https://cloud.google.com/armor/docs/threat-intelligence).
-You need to have managed protection plus enable to use this feature
+[Managed protection plus](https://cloud.google.com/armor/docs/managed-protection-overview) subscription is needed to use this feature.

 ## Compatibility

 This module is meant for use with Terraform 1.3+ and tested using Terraform 1.3+.
-If you find incompatibilities using Terraform >=0.13, please open an issue.
+If you find incompatibilities using Terraform >=1.3, please open an issue.

 ##  Module Format